nimblehq/infrastructure-templates/skeleton/addons/aws/README.md

 - If the variable is sensitive, edit the variable directly in the Terraform workspace.
 - Once the variable is updated, run a Terraform plan and apply it if it ran successfully.

+> [!NOTE]\
-**Note:** Re-deploying the application is required when updating sensitive variables.
+> Re-deploying the application is required when updating sensitive variables.

 ### Step 5: Adjust the ALB Target Group Health Check to your need